Once upon a time, in a kingdom renowned for great works of art,

 The Prince sleeps soundly that night with the new shield by his side,

-and at dawn he is ready for his journey on a road that is wide.
+and at dawn he’s ready for his journey on a road that’s wide.

 For seven months and seven days the Prince follows the Lion fast,

-until they reach a huge wall that doesn’t permit them to pass.
+until they reach a huge wall that does not let them get past.

 The Prince dismounts his horse to see if there is any way he can climb,

-but the surface is too smooth and the Prince has no wings for flight.
+but the surface is too smooth and worn out by passage of time.

-The Lion is agitated, growling, and pacing about as if he’s ready for a fight,
+The Lion roars and paces about in agitation as if he is ready for a fight,

-before suddenly taking a leap into the wall and vanishing from sight.
+before suddenly leaping into the wall and vanishing from sight.

-The Prince is stupefied by the Lion vanishing and leaving no track,
+The Prince is stupefied by the Lion disappearing as if through a gap,

-The Prince leans against the wall with his hands to figure out the trick,
+The Prince pushes his hands against the wall to figure out the trick,

-when he falls on the other side of the wall like a tone of brick.
+when he falls on the other side of the wall like a slap of brick.

 Obviously not a real wall but a wicked illusion to fool mortal eyes,

-The Prince gasps in disbelief at what he sees in this strange world,
+The Prince gasps in disbelief at what he sees in this place of doom,

-and the Lion roars to express what he cannot say with words.
+and the Lion roars to express what he observes as a tomb.

 The sky is belching fire which reminds the Prince of his vision,